Artemmkin/infrastructure-as-code-tutorial/docs/06-ansible.md

 When you write a script, you use a scripting language syntax (Bash, Python) to write commands which you think should change the system's configuration.
 And the problem is that there are too many ways people can write the code that is meant to do the same things, which is the reason why scripts are often difficult to read and understand.
 Besides, there are various choices as to what language to use for a script: should you write it in Ruby which your colleagues know very well or Bash which you know better?

-Common configuration management operations are well-known: copy a file to a remote machine, create a folder, start/stop/enable a process, install packages, etc. So _we need a tool that would implement these common operations in a well-known tested way and provide us with a clean and understandable syntax for using them_.
+Common configuration management operations are well-known: copy a file to a remote machine, create a folder, start/stop/enable a process, install packages, etc. So _we need a tool that would implement these common operations in a well-known and tested way, providing us with a clean and understandable syntax for using them_.
 This way we wouldn't have to write complex scripts ourselves each time for the same tasks, possibly making mistakes along the way, but instead just tell the tool what should be done: what packages should be present, what processes should be started, etc.

 This is exactly what CM tools do.
 So let's check it out using Ansible as an example.